Learn how to program games with the LÖVE framework

 example.lua.
-Make sure it's in the same directory as
+Make sure it's in the same folder as a new and empty

 Inside this file, create a variable.
 I will put